 In terms of exploring the park, it’s not a challenge to get the best of it during a day.
 It’s easy to travel to from Zagreb to Plitvice, get immersed in nature and head home during the afternoon.

-However, I can see one huge benefit of staying overnight in Plitvice: being able to arrive in the park before the crowds!
+However, I can see one huge benefit of staying overnight in Plitvice in peak season: being able to arrive in the park before the crowds!

 Tour groups generally arrive around 11am so there are a few precious hours before the crowds descend.
 In peak season, this would be the undeniable benefit of staying overnight.